hc-fcc-responsive-web-design/personal-portfolio-webpage/product-landing-page/README.md

 ## Instructions

+Do not copy this demo project.
 Fulfill the user stories and pass all the tests below to complete this project.
 Give it your own personal style.
 Happy Coding!

 **Note:** Be sure to add <link rel="stylesheet" href="styles.css"> in your HTML to link your stylesheet and apply your CSS